 777 AGRICULTURAL POWER AND TECHNOLOGY

-Prerequisite: Agriculture I
+Prerequisite: Introduction to Agriculture

 Ag Power and Technology studies both two and four cycle engines, farm power applications, electricity on the farm, and hydraulics.
 Students will be able to take apart and reconstruct a four cycle engine.